caldaml/Strategic-Sourcing-Daikin-2026/README.md

 >[!IMPORTANT]
 >Now that git is downloaded, we need to create a folder to house the repository.

-Copy the address of the new folder, and change the directory of the terminal to the folder
+Copy the address of the new folder, and change the directory in the shell to the new folder

 ```bash
 cd "C:\Users\DamlC\Downloads\CalDAA\git_hub_repo"